PROCertification® is the roofing industry's official badge of excellence.

 Legal

-NRCA believes all contractor members should take advantage of the resources and legal assistance available through NRCA’s Legal Resource Center, whose legal experts will help address some of the toughest legal, business and employment issues, including:
+NRCA believes all contractor members should take advantage of the resources and legal assistance available through its legal offerings, such as articles, seminars, legal consultations or other materials, to help address legal, business and employment issues, including:

 • Contract language